RanZhang08/RanZhang08.github.io/_pages/projects.md

 Our lab develops machine learning methods for high-dimensional, sparse, heterogeneous, and multimodal genomics data.
 Our work is motivated by a fundamental gap: while cellular and molecular systems are inherently complex and dynamic, experimental measurements often only provide partial and limited observations.
 To address this challenge, we develop network-based and deep learning approaches that integrate large-scale public datasets -- including both bulk and single-cell data -- along with prior biological knowledge.
 Our research interests fall roughly in the following categories:
 - reconstruct multimodal representations of cells;
-- transfer experimental insights from model organisms to human contexts
+- transfer experimental insights from model organisms to human contexts;
 - identify genes and pathways underlying human diseases and sex differences.

 <br>